Txordi00/Rays/README.md

 If your device drivers do not support any of these extensions, the program won't launch.
 You can check the supported extensions of your device with the `vulkaninfo` command.
 E.g.: `vulkaninfo | grep -i VK_KHR_RAY_TRACING_PIPELINE` will check whether you can use the Vulkan rt pipeline extension in your GPU and driver.

 ## Compilation and usage
 The project uses cmake as the build tool.
 It expects to find Vulkan, GLM and SDL3 installed in your system, and all the rest of the libraries are fetched from their repositories using the cmake's `FetchContent` mechanism.
+Many features from Vulkan 1.2 and 1.3 are used, so the Vulkan installation (or SDK) needs to be 1.3+ to compile and run the code.
+I am trying to keep the `main` branch as stable as possible and push potentially breaking changes into the `dev` branch.

 I tested the compilation in Linux using all the possible combinations between `(ninja, make)` and `(g++, clang++)`.
 Outside of Linux I have not tested anywhere, but it should work with minor changes in Windows.
 The build process is the typical with cmake:
 ```shell